Nunavut Government Employee Survey (NGES)

 The average time required to complete the survey (excluding outliers) was 46 minutes.

-The NGES obtained administrative data under a section 13 agreement from the Government of Nunavut in the form of Human Resources files.
+The NGES obtained administrative data under the authority of the Statistics Act from the Government of Nunavut in the form of Human Resources files.
 Employee names, email addresses, and information about location of work were required in order to build the survey frame and support data collected in the questionnaire.

-The Government of Canada files were obtained under a section 13 agreement with the Treasury Board Secretariat in the form of the Public Works and Government Services Canada Central Payroll Systems File.
+The Government of Canada files were obtained under the authority of the Statistics Act from the Treasury Board Secretariat in the form of the Public Works and Government Services Canada Central Payroll Systems File.
 Employee names, email addresses, and information about location of work were required in order to build the survey frame and support data collected in the questionnaire.

 The Government of Nunavut and Government of Canada Human Resources files were used for some imputation (as outlined below in the section on imputation) and to create some derived variables.